-If you’re currently using a wood or pellet stove in your home, consider these tips to prevent fires and keep your family nice and toasty (and safe) all season long.
+There’s something special about curling up beside a crackling wood stove on a chilly night.
+But along with that comfort comes a good deal of risk if something goes wrong.
+If you have a wood or pellet stove in your home, consider these tips to prevent fires and keep your family nice and toasty — and safe! — all season long.

 Home heating safety tips

 While wood stoves and pellet stoves operate differently, there are a few things you can do to stay safe no matter which heat source you’re using.

 - Call a professional.
 If you’re thinking of installing a new wood or pellet stove, bring in a certified professional.
 Not only can they help you choose the stove that best suits your home, but they’ll carefully inspect your space and even recommend floor protection.
 Once your stove is installed, have a professional inspect and maintain your system each year to ensure it’s in tiptop shape.
 Note: Certain types of heating systems (including wood stoves and pellet stoves) can affect your home insurance.
 Read on to find out how.